-The Academy offers information, direction and guidance to all of its learners.
-Mrs Tindall is your Careers Advisor whom is based in the IAG Hub on Wednesday, Thursday and Friday.
-If you wish to speak to her about your future opportunities please book and appointment.
+Dean Trust Wigan offers information, direction and guidance to all of its learners.
+Mrs Tindall is our Careers Advisor and is based in the IAG Hub on Wednesday, Thursday and Friday.
+If you wish to speak to her about your future opportunities please book an appointment.

 Why do we offer CEIAG?
-We aim for every student to leave the Academy well prepared for the next stage in their career.
-Students should be well informed when making sebject and career decisions.
+We aim for every student to leave the school well prepared for the next stage in their career.
+Students should be well informed when making subject and career decisions.
 We want students to be inspired and motivated to fulfil their potential.
 Students need to understand career pathways and how opportunities may change in the future.

 - Aspiration – it is a good to have an idea of what interests and excites you as early as possible, research the qualifications that you need and aim high.